 Step 4: Interview Your Family

-Something I wish I had done earlier in my own journey is interview my older living relatives.
-That would have saved me countless hours of trying to sort out relationships that they knew all too well.
+Something many people wish they had done earlier is interviewing their older living relatives.
+That would have saved countless hours of trying to sort out relationships that the relatives knew all too well.
 Sometimes people know a lot, but they don’t tell you unless you ask, so before you even dig for any records, check with your family (and even extended family) what they know.
 You may be surprised!

 Step 5: Go Online

 In today’s digital world, finding records is much easier than it used to be, so create an account with Ancestry.com or FamilySearch.org, just to see what you can find out.
 It may be enough to hook you – yes, it’s that much fun!
 A word of caution though: the internet is also filled with a lot of incorrect information, so before you add things to your family tree about your Swedish ancestors, make sure it’s coming from a reputable source.

 Step 6: Visit a Repository